Two children dressed as ghosts in a cloud of smoke in front of a white wall covered with sheets of paper with handwritten letters

 Loading performances

-A bold, new durational performance where time is fluid, joyful and chaotic.
-A space of wild abandon and limitless possibility.
+A wildly ambitious durational performance where time is fluid, joyful and chaotic

-Explore time from children's point of view in a five-hour durational performance for family and adult audiences.
+Explore time from children's point of view in a five-hour durational performance for family and adult audiences, that evolves throughout the day.

 ‘This is special… Fevered Sleep lets young people speak their mind… a raw, compelling performance’ The Stage, about We Are Not Finished, 2021